Bachelor of Arts in Journalism: Concentration in Photojournalism and Documentary Photography

 Advising

-Journalism majors are required to receive major academic advising each year after reaching upper-division status.
-Juniors are notified to seek major academic advising each Spring semester, with Seniors required to seek advising each Fall.
+Starting as first-year students, Journalism majors are encouraged to participate in major academic advising with a faculty advisor.
+After reaching upper division status, Juniors are notified to seek major academic advising in the Spring semester, with Seniors required to seek advising each Fall.

 Program Learning Outcomes